How to Trade the Bat Pattern - Harmonic bat pattern strategy

 The next thing that needs to be satisfied for a valid Bat pattern structure is a minimum 0.382 Fibonacci retracement of the XA leg and it can go as deep as 0.50 Fibonacci retracement of the XA leg, but it can’t break below the 0.618.
 This will create the B leg of our Bat pattern.

 The next thing we’re going to look forward is for a retracement of the AB leg up to at least 0.382 Fibonacci ratios, but it can’t go above the 0.886, and this will create our third point C of the harmonic Bat pattern strategy.

-The last thing we want to establish is the D point and in order to get to the D point all we do is to find the 0.886 Fibonacci ratios of the impulsive XA leg, which will result in a deep CD leg and finally it will complete the whole Bat pattern structure.
+The last thing we want to establish is the D point and in order to get to the D point, all we do is to find the 0.886 Fibonacci ratios of the impulsive XA leg, which will result in a deep CD leg and finally it will complete the whole Bat pattern structure.

 The Bat Pattern Market Strategy

-The Bat Pattern Market Strategy has been tested across different asset classes (currencies, commodities, stocks and cryptocurrencies).
+The Bat Pattern Market Strategy has been tested across different asset classes (currencies, commodities, stocks, and cryptocurrencies).
 We recommend that you take the time and backtest the harmonic bat patterns strategy before attempting to use this advanced pattern in your trading strategy.

 Step #1: How to Draw the Bat Pattern

 I would walk you through this process step by step.
-All you need to do is to follow this simple guide and see figure below for a better understanding of the process:
+All you need to do is to follow this simple guide and see the figure below for a better understanding of the process:

 - First, click on the harmonic pattern indicator which can be located on the right-hand side toolbar of the TradingView platform.

 - Identify on the chart the starting point X, which can be any swing high or low point on the chart.